SnowLaboratory/Laravel-Mirror/README.md

 <a name="combining-weights-with-custom-algorithms"></a>
 ### Combining Weights with Custom Algorithms
-You can specify an array of weights when combining custom algorithms too.
-The weights are applied in the order that the algorithm was registered:
+Weights can also be applied to custom algorithms.
+The weights are applied in the order that the algorithm was registered.
+Our custom title comparator will take precedence over our tag comparator:

 ```php
 public function registerRecommendations(): void